IPS-Eye-White

 Summary and Conclusion

-When Billie Shakespeare, vice president for the publisher of Judith Christ of Nazareth said the revised text is "empowering", one has to wonder what he is talking about.
-The rise of women in society cannot be acknowledged by pretending that Jesus was not incarnated a male, but was called Judith.
-Are we not foolish to endeavor to feel more in control, or build our sense of self-worth, on fantasy?
+When Billie Shakespeare, vice president for the publisher of Judith Christ of Nazareth, said the revised text is "empowering", one has to wonder what he is talking about.
+The rise of women in society cannot be acknowledged by pretending that Jesus was not incarnated a male and was called Judith.
+Are we not foolish to endeavor to feel more in control, or build our sense of self-worth on fantasy?

 Why can we not do so based on fact?